-All North American newsprint producers implemented a January 2022 price increase of \$25 per tonne and another \$25 per tonne March 2022.
-An additional price increase for May 2022 of \$50 per tonne has been announced.
+All North American newsprint producers implemented a January 2022 price increases of \$25 per tonne, \$25 per tonne in March 2022 and another price increase in May of \$50 per tonne.
 The newsprint supply chain is challenged due to significant capacity reductions taken in the last two years including paper machine permanent shutdowns, conversion to paper grades other than newsprint, and recovering demand, domestically and exports, for newsprint.
 Like other industries, the supply chain is further challenged by shipping delays due to restrictions of personnel crossing the US/Canada border.